Samsung/tizen-docs/docs/application/dotnet/guides/applications/component-based-app.md

 <a name="launch_application"></a>
-## Launch Component Based Application
+## Launch component based application

 To launch a component based application: